jcrengifoa/monkeyrepo/README.md

 4. Run `git reset HEAD~1 --hard` to undo the latest commit in your HEAD
 5. Run `git push -f` to undo the latest commit in your ORIGIN (remote)
 6. Authenticate and run again `npm run packages:publish`, hopefully this time it will work

+##### Verdaccio

+If you failed publishing to verdaccio and depending on your OS, there might be some extra steps you need to follow in order to clean your registry from wrongly/partially uploaded packages.
+Make sure to read the docs.

 #### Tests